zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 {{< figure src="/img/water_intensity_ratio.svg" caption="*Figure N: Logarithmic plot of the scattered intensity of a water droplet in the forward direction divided by the intensity in the backward direction.
 The horizontal axis represents the size parameter of the particle.*" >}}

-As it turns out, the resulting value is a strongly varying function of \\(x\\).
+As it turns out, the result is a strongly varying function of \\(x\\).
 This can be explained by the presence of the secondary interference structure for \\(x \gg 1\\), which causes the scattered intensity in the backward direction to rapidly oscillate.

 There is a more robust parameter used to characterize the asymmetry of the angular distribution of the scattered light called the *mean cosine*.
 In order to compute it, we must first define the corresponding [probability density function](https://en.wikipedia.org/wiki/Probability_density_function)